vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 The new endpoint
 [`GET:/charges/{chargeId}`](https://developer.vippsmobilepay.com/api/recurring)
-makes it possible to retrieve an agreement specified by `chargeId`, without knowing the `agreementId`.
+makes it possible to find a charge specified by `chargeId`, without knowing the `agreementId`.
+The resulting charge now contains the `agreementId`.
 Its purpose is to simplify investigations when the merchant lost track of which charge belongs to which agreement.